Our first steps to market

 Initial development of Chase started in 1999, with our first clients being University of Cape Town and V&A Waterfront in Cape Town.
-They are both still with us today.
 The name Chase was adopted and remains to this day.

 In 2008 we acquired the Chase Software with the objective of creating a leading Operations and Risk Management platform.
 Continuous development investment harnessed Chase’s position in the market.